Sweet Betsy from Pike: In popular culture

 The final line of the verse about Betsy's drunkenness is often "censored" from "showed her bare arse to the whole wagon train" to "showed her pantaloons to the whole wagon train" or "made a great show for the whole wagon train".
 The latter line was used by Burl Ives, Pete Seeger, and Connie Dover, among other artists.

 Parts of the song are sung by characters in motion pictures such as The Absent-Minded Professor, A Fistful of Dollars, Butch Cassidy and the Sundance Kid, Texas, and Wild Women.

 Sam Sackett wrote his book Sweet Betsy from Pike, a novelization of the song, after hearing the song performed at an American Folklore Society meeting.

 The tune was used for a song sung by the Muppet Folk Trio for a public TV PSA: "Let's keep our kids learnin' on public TV/To do it we need help from you and from me."

-On October 7, 1971, on the show Alias Smith and Jones, the song was sung by Jones, Smith and two other miners in a cave after earning $20,000 in gold on the episode "Smiler With A Gun."
+On October 7, 1971, on the show Alias Smith and Jones, the song was sung by Jones, Smith and two other miners in a cave after earning $20,000 in gold in the episode "Smiler With A Gun."